 “Pets can foster a sense of connection and community,” said Russell Hartstein, certified professional dog trainer and CEO of Fun Paw Care.
 “Pets also act as [a] social lubricant and people tend to act more compassionate and kinder in their presence.”

 Work-life balance is a great pro, but employees can easily take it too far.
 Be wary of too much time spent with the pets and not on work.
 Be sure to include expectations in your pet policy that make clear to employees that their productivity comes first.

 “While quick walks or belly rubs can be a good balance to work and taking breaks, some pets might be [needier] than others and end up wasting the time of the office employees,” said Buck.
 “Additionally, if a pet is sick or injured, they might require more care or be loudly coughing, which would increase the distraction factor of the animal.”

 That’s why it’s so important for office pets to be trained, said Hartstein.
 If they’re barking, jumping on people or destroying furniture, they might bring more trouble than ease, possibly even becoming a liability.

-Buck said that if someone is allergic to or not fond of pets, this can create tension in the office and possibly even legal issues for the company.
-An animal allergy may be considered a disability under the Americans with Disabilities Act, and you must make reasonable accommodations for that person if they request animals not be allowed.
+If any of your employees are allergic to an animal, it could not only be a morale killer but even a legal liability.
+An animal allergy may be considered a disability under the Americans with Disabilities Act, and you must make reasonable accommodations for that person if they request that animals not be allowed.

-While well-trained pets typically don’t go around biting people for fun, they’re still animals, and they can get spooked and defensive at a moment’s notice.
+While well-trained pets typically don’t go around biting people for fun, they’re still animals that can get spooked and defensive at a moment’s notice.

-This goes both ways, Buck added.
-Workers might accidentally step on or run into a pet, causing unintentional harm or emotional stress.
+This goes both ways, she added.
+Workers might accidentally step on or run into a pet, causing unintentional harm or emotional stress to the animal.
 Make sure any pets allowed in the office are insured.
-Also, you might speak with your lawyer about having pet owners sign an indemnification agreement that would require the owner to pay for any injuries to co-workers.
+You might also want to speak with your lawyer about having pet owners sign an indemnification agreement that would require the owner to pay for any injuries to co-workers their animal causes.